 The City's investment of HOME funds is consistent with the forms of assistance included in 24 CFR 92.205(b).
-The City leverages its HOME funds with other funding secured by its housing partners

-Annual Action Plan 2021 to develop affordable homeownership and rental housing.
+The City leverages its HOME funds with other funding secured by its housing partners to develop affordable homeownership and rental housing.
 Community Development Housing Development Organizations (CHDOs) and other non-profit housing developers apply for and receive funding from state and local resources to support the City's housing programs, projects and goals.

-- 2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: - 3.
-A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows:
+2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: